5 Best Places to Camp Along the Arkansas Buffalo River (Upper District)

 - Open year-round + vault toilet

-- There are no camping fees November 15 through March 14 – but the restrooms are closed (except for vault toilet)
+- From November 15 through March 14, camping fees are not charged, but the restrooms are closed (except for the vault toilet).

 - Campfires are allowed, and there is a fire pit.